 The Training Process

 Your training will involve multiple short, asynchronous tutorials and typically at least two, one-hour, in-person trainings plus a final "driver's test."
-You can access the complete list of online training tutorials here and via the navigation bar on the left, but you only need to complete the ones that Dr. Kubow assigns.
+Depending on the complexity of the instrument and techniques you are learning, you may require additional training sessions.
+You can access the complete list of online training tutorials on the Microscopy Training Tutorials page and via the navigation bar on the left, but you only need to complete the ones that Dr. Kubow assigns.

 Consulting